 System type Software installation sequence

-Management station Microsoft Virtual Machine (for Windows NT 4.0 only) Optional package
+Management station Microsoft Virtual Machine (for Windows NT 4.0 and Windows Server 2003 only)

+Optional package

-Necessary if you plan to install the Event Monitor option of the SMclient
+Necessary if you plan to install the Event Monitor option of the SMclient or use the host-agent management method

-Storage Manager 8.3 Client (SMclient)
+2. SMclient

-Host computer / cluster node Microsoft Virtual Machine (for Windows NT 4.0 only) Optional package
+Host computer / cluster node 1.
+Microsoft Virtual Machine (for Windows NT 4.0 and Windows Server 2003 only)

+Optional package

-Necessary if you plan to install the Event Monitor option of the SMclient.
+Necessary if you plan to install the Event Monitor option of the SMclient or use the host-agent management method

-2. Storage Manager 8.3 Client (SMclient)
+2. SMclient

 Optional component

 Necessary if you intend to manage the storage subsystem from the host computer.

-3. Redundant Disk Array Controller (RDAC)
+3. RDAC

 Required component

 On Windows NT 4.0, you must assign static drive letters to existing local drives before you install RDAC.
 This process requires a minimum of two disk partitions (the BOOT partition and one other partition).

-4. Storage Manager 8.3 Agent (SMagent)
+4. SMagent

 Optional component

 Necessary if you intend to use the host-agent management method.

-5. Storage Manager 8.3 Utility (SMutil)
+5. SMutil

 Required component

 Contains the Hot Add, SMdevices, and SMflashcopyassist utilities